-Certification provides third-party verification for the responsibility criteria.
-Our partners who carry out the programmes in the countries of origin train the farmers and monitor the fulfilment of our responsibility criteria.
+Certification and audits provide third-party verification for the responsibility criteria.
+Our partners who carry out the farmer programmes in the countries of origin train the farmers and monitor the fulfilment of our responsibility criteria.
 They monitor the farmers and report to Fazer according to an agreed process.

 Why is supporting productivity so important?

 Supporting productivity is decisively important to the farmers – and to the future of cocoa.
 In many farming communities, cocoa trees yield crops that fall far below their maximum potential due to outdated farming practices.
 Cocoa is afflicted by a number of pests and diseases.
 Cocoa trees also age very rapidly.
 Better productivity provides farmers with more money for living and a chance to invest in their farms and develop their communities.
 Efforts to increase productivity also help in providing a response to the growing worldwide demand for cocoa.

 There have been concerns about the adequacy of the cocoa supply in the future.
 Do you perceive this as a threat to Fazer?